pwichmann/deep-learning-with-vector-graphics-book/quiver_book/04_data_representation/from_strokes_to_svg.md

 ]
 ```

 Each sketch in the [raw dataset](https://github.com/googlecreativelab/quickdraw-dataset) is provided as a Newline-delimited JSON ([ndjson](http://ndjson.org/)) file containing the drawing itself as well as some metadata, such as the word the user was supposed to draw.
-A complete raw format example including the metadata is shown in the json below:
+A complete raw format example including the metadata is shown in the json below.
+Note that syntax highlighting does not work due to the comment which is not supported by the json format.

 ```json
 {